 Drilling for oil is hard.
 Finding oil is harder.
 After many years of watching wells drilled into the earth, I have learned one thing, however, that particular thing escapes me at the moment.
 The well in Grant County should have been a monster discovery.
 Instead, it was an unexplainable dry hole.
 Well, maybe not completely unexplainable.

-Anne and I returned to Oklahoma City, after a last chicken fry dinner, and moved on with our lives and to other oil deals but I’ve often wondered about the Southern Death Cult well in Grant County.
+Anne and I returned to Oklahoma City after one last chicken fry and moved on with our lives and to other oil deals though I’ve often wondered about the Southern Death Cult well in Grant County.
 Should we have taken Ralph and Goldie more seriously?
-Maybe, but if the land we were drilling was really hallowed, I doubt any sacrifice would have sufficed.
+If the land we were drilling was really hallowed, I doubt any sacrifice would have sufficed.
 Later that summer, we visited them at their farm near Blackwell.
 Hey, but that’s another story waiting to be told